imrantune/imran-portfolio/README.md

 ## 👨‍💻 About Me

 I’m a full-stack web developer with over 10 years of experience, specializing in **PHP, Laravel, video platforms, and SaaS solutions**.
-I’ve built OTT platforms like **Vodlix** and am passionate about scalable, cloud-based architectures.
+I’ve built OTT platforms like **Vodlix**, contributed to open-source video platforms like **ClipBucket**, and created scalable encoding and content delivery systems.

 ---